asalarpour/asalarpour.github.io/_publications/2025-vlm-crash-eval.md

 issue: 2025-01-8213
 category: technical
 pdf: /publications/pdfs/2025-01-8213.pdf
-citation: "David Fernandez, Pedram MohajerAnsari, Amir Salarpour, Mert D Pesé. <i>Avoiding the Crash: A Vision-Language Model Evaluation of Critical Traffic Scenarios</i>.
-SAE Technical Paper, 2025-01-8213, April 2025."
+citation: "Fernandez, D., MohajerAnsari, P., Salarpour, A., Pesé, M. D. <i>Avoiding the Crash: A Vision-Language Model Evaluation of Critical Traffic Scenarios</i>.
+SAE Technical Paper 2025-01-8213, April 2025."
 ---

-Autonomous Vehicles (AVs) are revolutionizing transportation by reducing human error and improving traffic efficiency, powered largely by deep neural networks (DNNs) for image classification and object detection.
-However, these DNNs require regular retraining to maintain reliability — without it, their performance may degrade and lead to safety-critical failures.
+Autonomous Vehicles (AVs) are transforming transportation by minimizing human error and improving traffic efficiency.
+These systems typically rely on deep neural networks (DNNs) for critical perception tasks such as image classification and object detection.
+However, DNN performance can degrade over time without retraining, potentially leading to dangerous misinterpretations of road scenes.

-In this paper, we evaluate **Vision-Language Models (VLMs)** such as **LLaVA-7B** and **MoE-LLaVA** in the context of real-world AV crash scenarios.
-These models can align visual inputs with textual reasoning, making them promising tools for post-incident analysis and crash forensics.
+In this work, we evaluate **Vision-Language Models (VLMs)**—specifically **LLaVA-7B** and **MoE-LLaVA**—for their ability to reason about and interpret real-world AV crash footage.
+These models can align visual cues with textual logic, offering a semantically richer understanding than traditional DNNs.

-We compiled a dataset of real-world crash videos and decomposed them into frames to test the models' ability to:
+We created a dataset of real-world crash videos, decomposed them into frame sequences, and tested the VLMs' ability to detect anomalies, reason about causality, and align scene outcomes with road regulations.
+Results show that VLMs generalize better to high-risk, unseen scenarios and provide interpretable explanations for their decisions.
-- Detect traffic anomalies
-- Interpret causal events
-- Align crash events with road rules

-Initial results suggest that VLMs can generalize better than traditional DNNs in unseen, high-risk driving scenarios — especially when evaluating decision-making consistency and semantic reasoning.

 👉 [Read the full paper (PDF)](/files/2025-vlm-crash-eval.pdf)